 What should YP’s expect from this event?
 They should expect to meet some new people who give a darn about RVA.
 There are no speeches, no formal programs.
-We will be surfacing the causes that we care about and crowdsourcing ways we can take action on message boards, photos and social media.
+We will be surfacing the causes that we care about and crowd sourcing ways we can take action on message boards, photos and social media.

 What do you think YP’s give a darn about in RVA?
 We hope this event will surface some of those things, so look for posts with #RVAGivesaDarn to find out!
 My experience has shown that people want to feel part of the community.
-We have heard from people do that by volunteering, supporting local businesses, joining a group like United Way Young Leaders or HYPE, or playing in a sports league.
+We have heard from people doing that by volunteering, supporting local businesses, joining a group like United Way Young Leaders or HYPE, or playing in a sports league.
 But there is not one answer, so I am hoping to learn from my peers as well at this event.

 What’s a trend you’ve noticed in YP engagement in RVA?
-In the year I have been working with United Way Young Leaders, the one trend that stands out to me is that “millennials” are more different than we are the same.
+In the year I have been working with United Way Young Leaders, the one trend that stands out to me is that “Millennials” are more different than we are the same.
 We all have such different passions, life experiences and sensibilities.
-Accordingly, we have carved out new and different paths to getting engaged and making a positive impact in their community.
-I think there also some people who just moved here or at a transition point in their life and are just starting that process of creating that path for themselves.
+Accordingly, we have carved out new and different paths to getting engaged and making a positive impact in the community.
+I think there are also some people who just moved here or are at a transition point in their life and are just starting that process of creating that path for themselves.
 So we wanted to invite and convene young people who care, a little or a lot, to grab a beer together and learn from each other.